Products

 Lumineers

-Lumineers are a brand of veneers.
-They are made of ultra-thin porcelain laminate material and require minimal preparation before placement.
+Lumineers are a brand of veneers that can last up to 10 years.
+They’re made of ultra-thin porcelain laminate material and require minimal preparation before placement.

 Unlike porcelain laminate veneers, less natural tooth structure is removed before placing a lumineer over your tooth enamel.
 As no-prep veneers, they also require minimal tooth preparation and are less invasive.